Circulation Policy

 Applying for a library card

 Full access Waterloo Public Library cards will be issued to applicants who provide a government, employment, or school-issued photo ID and proof of current Iowa address, such as a piece of mail.
-New full access cardholders will have a three-month introductory probationary period with a limit of five items at one time.
-This limit does not apply to the library’s digital collections.

 Limited access Waterloo Public Library cards will be issued to applicants who are unable to provide a government, employment, or school-issued photo ID and/or current Iowa address.
 Borrowing privileges for these cards are limited to three items at one time.
-Hotspots, Library of Things items, and interlibrary loans cannot be borrowed with a limited access card.
+Library of Things items, in-library use laptops, and interlibrary loans cannot be borrowed with a limited access card.
 Limited access cards can be converted to a full access card once photo ID and proof of current Iowa address are provided.

 Educator cards with extended checkout period privileges are available to teachers, home school educators, and daycare and preschool providers in Black Hawk County.
 Inquire at the Youth Services desk for more information.